wamp-proto/wamp-proto/rfc/text/advanced/ap_rpc_shared_registration.md

 #### Feature Definition

-As a default, only a single **Callee** may register a procedure for an URI.
+As a default, only a single **Callee** may register a procedure for a URI.

 There are use cases where more flexibility is required.
 As an example, for an application component with a high computing load, several instances may run, and load balancing of calls across these may be desired.
 As another example, in an application a second or third component providing a procedure may run, which are only to be called in case the primary component is no longer reachable (hot standby).